Blow bubbles, eat gummy bears and write poetry. What better way to introduce young children to this often underappreciated art form?

 And what poetry unit is complete without a poetry journal?
 I make these beautiful journals with scraps of scrapbooking paper for all of my poetry students, whether or not they are related to me.
 In class, I print off the definitions and previous week’s poem for them to glue in while they provide illustrations.
 For my own children, I just take the dictation directly into their journal unless they are old enough to copy it themselves (or write their own poetry while the younger ones work with me!)
 The book drill she is using is tres cool (Grace is the reason I bought one myself and love it) but you can also use a simple hole punch and a wider yarn or ribbon.

 You can see most of a sample lesson I shared earlier this year in my post, Bringing Beauty Into Your Home Through Poetry.
-And if you would like all twelve lessons, simply subscribe to our mailing list!
-You can choose to receive our weekly newsletter or to only be notified when special offers like these are available.
+And if you would like all twelve lessons, simply join our mailing list!

 Please note, filling out this form should take you to a page where you can start the download.
 If you have any difficulty, please let me know!